Mechanics of a ferromagnetic domain wall: Single magnetic dipole

 \subsection{Example: Larmor precession with dissipation}

 We return to the problem of a dipole in a magnetic field, this time with dissipation.
-With energy $U = - \mu H \cos{\theta}$, Eq.~(\ref{eq:2nd-law-spin-with-friction-spherical-angles}) reads
+With energy $U = - \mu h \cos{\theta}$, Eq.~(\ref{eq:2nd-law-spin-with-friction-spherical-angles}) reads

-Solving this pair of equations yields a slightly reduced Larmor precession frequency $\omega_L$.
-A new element is a gradual reduction of the polar angle:
+The introduction of dissipation leads to a slight slowdown of the Larmor precession and to a gradual approach to the energy minimum:

-where $t_0$ is the time when $\cos{\theta}=0$.
-We see that the azimuthal motion is precessional and fast, with the frequency of order $\alpha^0$, whereas the polar motion is relaxational and slow, with the relaxation rate of order $\alpha^1$.
-For weak damping $\alpha \ll 1$, the dipole will make of order $\alpha^{-1}$ full rotations before approaching the energy minimum at the north pole.
+Here $\omega_L = \gamma h$ is the bare Larmor frequency (\ref{eq:Larmor-frequency}) and $t_0$ is the time when the spin lies in the equatorial plane, $\cos{\theta}=0$.
+We see that the azimuthal motion is precessional and fast, with the frequency of order $\alpha^0$, whereas the polar motion is relaxational and slow, with the relaxation rate of order $\alpha$.
+Fig.~\ref{fig:spin-in-external-field} shows the trajectory of a spin for $1/(2\alpha)$ Larmor periods starting at the equator and approaching the energy minimum at the north pole.